Advocacy — External stakeholder engagement

 ADIA External Stakeholder Engagement Strategy

-The ADIA External Stakeholder Engagement Strategy is reviewed periodically by the ADIA Board acting in concert with senior staff and amended as necessary in response to the changing commercial and regulatory environment to ensure that it continues to reflects priorities of ADIA members.
+The ADIA External Stakeholder Engagement Strategy is reviewed periodically by the ADIA Board acting in concert with senior staff and amended as necessary in response to the changing commercial and regulatory environment to ensure that it continues to reflect priorities of ADIA members.
 Indicators of performance will be internally monitored to ensure that the ADIA External Stakeholder Engagement Strategy continues to assist ADIA in reaching its goals.

 Member Engagement —